yrrebeere/daraz-code-mixed-product-reviews/README.md

-# daraz-code-mixed-product-reviews
+# Daraz Code Mixed Product Reviews
-Daraz Code Mixed Product Reviews
+The dataset consists of 16,990 reviews, categorised into three sentiment classes: positive, negative, and neutral.